Important Google Ranking Signals

 Action: please consider using my Meta TITLES & DESCRIPTIONS AUDIT.
-This service is included in my 6 STAGE SEO Audit or can be purchased individually for just £15.
+This service is included in my both my ready made Search Engine Optimisations Audits or can be purchased individually for just £15.
 I will provide a CSV/XLS file detailing ALL your website’s Meta Titles and Meta Descriptions.
 Included in the file are the SOURCE URL allowing you to locate and optimise the header’s content quickly and effortlessly.
 I will also add personal commentary and guidance with each deep crawl test.

 Image NAMES and ALT text

 So we have started to look at the elements of a website that GoogleBOT needs help to understand.
 Meta Title and Description above are two examples.
 The next is IMAGES and their ALT names.
 Here’s an example from my Diver’s Watch website (chronodivers.com)

 What the human eye can see is a yellow watch, possibly a diver’s watch.
 Can we really expect Google to see that?
 It probably could guess it’s a watch, but why assume.
 Let’s help Google understand this image as best we can.

 The first thing I have done is give the image file a name that tells a story “PRODIVER-YELLOW-MODDED-SEIKO-DIVER-watch-7002-700A.jpg”.
 That’s a great start.
 After that I have added some ALT text (used by assisted browsers for people with difficulty accessing websites) “A bright yellow Seiko SUB200T PRODIVER modified dive watch”.
 Perfect, I have helped GoogleBOT and at the same time assisted someone with partial sight or similar disability to better understand my website.